MINUTES OF MADRON ANNUAL PARISH COUNCIL MEETING

 9 Confirmation of Approved Standing Orders

-Clerk reported that since he had amended standing orders there has been no need for any further changes.
-It was proposed by Cllr Jenkin, seconded by Cllr Roberts and unanimously agreed that Standing Orders be approved and they were signed by the Chairman.
+Clerk reported that there has been no need for any further changes.
+It was proposed by Cllr Mann, seconded by Cllr Peake and unanimously agreed that Standing Orders be approved.
+The Standing Orders were signed as accepted by the Chairman

 10 Financial Regulations

-It was unanimously agreed that no changes were necessary as no changes had occurred.
+It was proposed by Cllr Scoble, seconded by Cllr Jenkin and unanimously agreed as no changes had occurred.

 11 Confirmation of 3 signatories for Barclays Bank Mandate for Madron PC.